jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/startproject/index.md

 <a name='starting_a_devops_services_project'></a>
 ##Creating a project

-1. Sign in to [DevOps Services](https://hub.jazz.net).
+1. Sign in to [Bluemix DevOps Services](https://hub.jazz.net).
 The My Stuff page opens.

 2. If this project is your first project, click the **Start coding** icon.
 Otherwise, click **CREATE PROJECT**.